Sportsbook Promos

 The NBA Finals is a best-of-seven series that determines the champion of the NBA season, and it pits the Eastern Conference champion against the Western Conference champion.

-To reach the NBA Finals, each participant must win three NBA playoff series in their respective conference: the conference quarterfinals, the conference semifinals, and the conference finals.
-For the 2021 NBA playoffs, there will be a new playoff format.
-The teams who finish seventh, eighth, ninth, and tenth in each conference in the regular-season NBA standings will take part in a play-in tournament to determine who receives the seventh and eighth playoff seeds in their respective conferences.
+Since the 2021 NBA playoffs, there has been a new playoff format.
+The teams who finish seventh, eighth, ninth, and tenth in each conference in the regular-season NBA standings take part in a play-in tournament to determine who receives the seventh and eighth playoff seeds in their respective conferences.

 Each game of the NBA Finals will take place at the home arena of one of the participants.
-The team that has the superior regular-season record receives home-court advantage for the NBA Finals, which can be decisive in a seven-game series.
-The first two games of the NBA Finals are played at the arena of the team with home-court advantage, with the next two games played at the other team’s home arena.
-The remaining three games, if necessary, will alternate between the arenas.
-The team with home-court advantage will be at home for the fifth and seventh games, while the other team will be the home team for the sixth game.
+The team that has the superior regular-season record receives homecourt advantage for the NBA Finals, which can be decisive in a seven-game series.
+The team with homecourt advantage hosts the first two games, while the other team hosts Game 3 and Game 4.

 Where Can You Watch the NBA Finals?

-NBA Finals Betting FAQs
+NBA Finals Betting FAQ

 Free Betting Picks